 - Will explain how funds will be used

-“Blackness and AI is an interactive exhibition inviting Leicester to question the relationship between race and artificial intelligence.
+“This Machine is Black is an interactive exhibition inviting Leicester to question the relationship between race and artificial intelligence.
 Set in a garden, this exhibition will employ creative tech, fun interactions and accessible language, to ensure that everyone can get involved in this conversation.
 Created by Identity 2.0 - a creative art project empowering people to explore and protect their digital identity.”